The Broadsword and the Beast: Artwork and packaging

 set under a black cloud that hides the sun.

 Bring me my broadsword and clear understanding.

 Bring me my cross of gold as a talisman."

 Release

 In 1984, Mobile Fidelity Sound Lab issued a half-speed mastered edition of the album (MFSL 1-092) which was a minor seller at the time.

 The 2005 CD reissue of the album was heavily expanded to include eight bonus tracks recorded during the Broadsword sessions, but not included in the original 1982 album.

 A greatly expanded, eight-disc (five CDs and three DVDs) re-release of the album titled The 40th Anniversary Monster Edition was released on September 1, 2023, featuring new stereo and surround remixes by Steven Wilson, additional demos and session recordings, plus a 1982 live concert.
-The re-release has been stated to be the last of the Steven Wilson anniversary box set series the band has released since 2011.
+The re-release has been stated to be the last of the anniversary box set series the band has released (since 2011) that will be remixed by Steve Wilson.
+Bursting Out and Under Wraps were remixed by others.